emilyfehr99/Automated-Post-Game-Reports/README.md

 - **Batch Processing**: Generate reports for all games on any date
 - **Automatic Image Conversion**: PDFs automatically converted to PNG format
 - **OT/SO Support**: Dynamic table rows and indicators for overtime and shootout games
-- **🐦 Twitter Automation**: Automatically post reports to Twitter with team hashtags and threading
+- **🐦 Twitter Automation**: Automatically post reports to Twitter with team hashtags
+- **🤖 Fully Automatic Monitoring**: Real-time game monitoring with automatic posting

 ## 📋 Requirements